-During the days of broadcast only networks, TV shows usually had a 26 episode run per season, were divided into 30 or 60 minutes episodes depending on genre (comedy and drama, respectively) and each season launched in September.
-The summer months (June-August) were reserved for reruns and cancelled shows.
+During the days of broadcast-only networks, TV shows usually had a 26 episode run per season, were divided into 30 or 60 minutes episodes depending on genre (comedy and drama, respectively) and each season launched in September.
+The summer months (June-August) were reserved for reruns and canceled shows.
 Today, TV shows can have anywhere from 7-26 episode seasons and seasons can premiere throughout the year.

 Cable is divided into basic and premium tiered.
 Premium cable indicates an element of exclusivity and specificity that some viewers chose to watch over and above their basic cable channels.

 The divisions of each TV platform landscape are blurring in more ways than you can imagine.
 Aside from content, other considerations relate to the system of delivery.

 Is the viewing is time shifted or live?
 Are episodes are delivered individually, in groups or as an entire season like a novel?